 - Avg.
 Percentage Completion

 This metric tells you the average percentage watched of your video during a certain session.
-Facebook also provides a graph showing where people drop off and lose interest.
-So you can optimize and cut off unwanted seconds or content of your videos.
+Facebook also provides a graph highlighting where people drop off and lose interest.
+You can optimize and cut off unwanted seconds of your videos.

 - Peak Live Viewers